Deer Hunting Regulations

 NOTE: Sunday bowhunting for deer is legal only on state wildlife management areas and private property.

 Deer management zone (DMZ) boundary descriptions are now available by scanning this QR code with your mobile device or by visiting our website at NJFishandWildlife.com/pdf/deerzones.pdf.
-Review the map for general DMZ borders and the Regulation Set color-coding scheme.
+Review the map on Deer Hunting Zone Map (PDF) for general DMZ borders and the Regulation Set color-coding scheme.

 For quicker results, use the Deer Hunting Location Viewer at NJFishandWildlife.com/ahrs.htm with simple instructions above the viewer’s map to determine the deer management zone (zone), county, township and deer management unit (unit) where you hunt.
 Write down all of this information and keep it accessible while in the field for when you must report your deer harvest.